 Recently, I became Director of The Tisch Cancer Institute and took the helm of a dynamic and growing enterprise that sees 10,000 patients a year.
 My predecessor, Steven J. Burakoff, MD, who now serves as Dean of Innovation, helped create the Institute and establish its focus on early disease detection, intervention, and treatment through the development and implementation of diagnostic tools, vaccines, imaging, and immune monitoring.

 Serving as a bridge across the Mount Sinai Health System and its many departments, institutes, and hospitals, The Tisch Cancer Institute is able to monitor and treat patients early—before their cancers become more aggressive—when their chances for positive outcomes are greatest.

-Our new discoveries and attention to personalized medicine extend beyond Mount Sinai’s seven hospital campuses to community outreach programs that address health care disparities and build upon the strength of our population health initiatives.
+Our new discoveries and attention to personalized medicine extend beyond Mount Sinai’s eight hospital campuses to community outreach programs that address health care disparities and build upon the strength of our population health initiatives.
 Two of our community based programs—a lung cancer screening program and mobile mammography van—are highlighted in this report.
 Mount Sinai also has committed resources to behavioral oncology and epidemiology programs that include smoking cessation, eating, and exercise, and a new initiative in global oncology.